-APR stands for Annual Percentage Rate, and this is the interest rate you would be charged if you had taken a loan out for one full year.
-This is something of a problem for many payday loan companies, as by their very nature they offer short term as opposed to loans often available from banks, who tend to lend money over years and not months.
+APR meaning is Annual Percentage Rate; it’s the fee you will pay if requesting a loan out for one year.
+Here’s a trouble for most of the loan companies, offering short term credits as opposed to loans often available from banks, who tend to lend money over years and not months.

-So when you do visit a payday or short term lenders website you are often faced with a message on their website that will state something along the lines of “Representative 5853% APR”.
+So when visiting a payday or short term lenders website you are often facing a message that will state something along the lines of “Representative 5853% APR”.
 This is going to confuse most people, as they may not understand what that means nor give them an indication of just how much they have to repay on their loan, and this can make comparing the interest charged by payday loan sites very difficult.

-If you are struggling to fully understand APR’s and the interest charged by most payday lenders, then it is probably best that you forget about APR’s and trying to get your head around them and simply take a look at how much money you are going to be charged per day for taking out such a loan.
+If you are struggling to fully understand APR’s and how most of the lenders count the interest, it is probably best that you forget about APR’s and trying to get your head around them and simply take a look at how much money you are going to be charged per day for taking out such a loan.

 Many payday lenders will charge one set amount of the loan borrowed per day, and this makes working out how much you are being charged for a loan and how much you are going to have to pay back so much easier.

-One percent of £100 is of course £1 so times that one percent by the number of days you want to borrow the money for you can then workout how much you will have to repay, so in our example £100 divided by 100 equals £1 and £1 x 35 days is £35, so your total repayment is £135.
+One percent of $100 is, of course, $1.
+Count for how many days you want to borrow the money to understand a percentage over your starting amount.
+In our example, $100 divided by 100 equals $1 and $1 x 35 days is $35, so your total repayment is $135.